STEM - SCIENCE TECHNOLOGY ENGINEERING MATH

 PCEF DONOR IMPACT

 PCEF donors have been funding STEM programs since we started in 1986, when we funded a PCHS science teacher's request to send two students to a space camp at Stanford.

-Last year, PCEF donors funded nearly $270,000 in STEM programs such as elementary coding, makerspaces at every PCSD school site, and the nationally ranked PCHS Robotics teams.
+This year, PCEF donors funded nearly $160,000 in STEM programs such as elementary coding, makerspaces, and the nationally ranked, world-record holding PCHS Robotics teams.
 Help us continue this formula for success - we invite you to DONATE HERE.